Machine learning memory kernels as closure for non-Markovian stochastic processes: Multi-layer perceptron structure: additional details and results

-As a preliminary test of our approach, we consider three simple functions $h(t)$, $\theta$ and $g(t)$ for which can be analytically shown that $g(t)= -\int_{0}^{t} \theta (t-\tau) h (\tau) d \tau$.
-Given $h(t)$ and $g(t)$, an approximation of $\theta$ is computed with our methodology and is compared with the exact analytical $\theta$.
+As a preliminary test of our approach, we consider three simple functions $h(t)$, $\theta(t)$ and $g(t)$ for which it can be shown analytically that $g(t)= -\int_{0}^{t} \theta (t-\tau) h (\tau) d \tau$.
+Given $h(t)$ and $g(t)$, an approximation of $\theta(t)$ is then computed with our methodology and is compared with the analytical $\theta(t)$.
 Two tests with different sets of functions are reported here.
-The functions used for the first test are the following:
+The functions used for the first test are:

-In this test, because of the single exponential form of $\theta$, a MLP with a single neuron in the hidden layer is adopted, namely $N_n=1$.
+In this test, because of the single exponential form of $\theta$, an MLP with a single neuron in the hidden layer is used, namely $N_n=1$.

-The functions adopted for the second test are the following:
+The functions adopted for the second test are:

 For this latter example, we impose $N_n=3$ neurons in the hidden layer.